-Layers of toasted graham cracker, coconut lime cake, coconut buttercream, key lime curd and toasted coconut.
+Coconut Key Lime Pie Cake – Layers of coconut lime cake, coconut buttercream, key lime curd, toasted graham cracker, and toasted coconut.

 First off, let me apologize for taking so long to get this recipe up!
 I wanted it to be the first post on my new website, which I thought would be ready to launch last week, but it took a little longer than expected to work out a few glitches.

 Thanks for being patient!

 The idea for this cake came from my stepdad.
 He is the biggest fan of key lime pie I have ever met.
 For months now, he’s been begging me to do a key lime cake, but I keep putting it at the bottom of my cake list because the flavor didn’t really speak to me (probably because it’s a pie flavor and pie isn’t really my cup of tea, as you know).